 Disney Nature projects are always interesting to learn about and we always get good feedback and engagement from anyone who works on them.
 Grey’s Anatomy was another title that was enjoyable simply because: Shonda Rhimes.

 How about your most challenging projects?

-These always tend to be reality-type shows without scripts because it’s difficult tracking down dialogue when it’s overlapping or low and we end up needing all hands on deck to figure it out.
+These always tend to be reality-type shows without scripts because it’s difficult to track down dialogue when it’s overlapping or low and we end up needing all hands on deck to figure it out.

 Do you have any hobbies or interests?

 I like to go hiking and camping with my four-year-old rescue pup, Levi.
-I also love photography for which I tend to mostly make Levi the subject of.
+I also love photography for which I tend to mostly make Levi the subject.